Online Workshop with Adama Dicko and Laura Grossmann

 The Workshop is delivered by…

-…three trainers with very diverse backgrounds.
-Camila, Adama and Laura have roots in Cuba, Vienna and Burkina Faso.
-They are educators, artists and activists, living and working mainly in Berlin and Vienna.
+…two trainers with very diverse backgrounds.
+Adama and Laura have roots in Vienna and Burkina Faso.
+They are educators, artists and activists, living and working mainly in Vienna.

 Place / Date